Before you say, yeah, right, but moonshot thinking is a waste of time, take a look at this slide below.

 We played a great exercise where we were asked to count the number of red balls on this slide in 10 seconds.
 Quite a few got the correct answer - 10.
 However, when Dr. Pablo Rodriguez asked us to tell us how many green balls there were, no one answered right.
 There were fewer of them and they were larger.

 This demonstrates the danger of over-focus.
-By being so intent on solving one problem, you may completely miss solving a much greater, more significant, and simple one!
+By being so intent on solving one problem, you may completely miss solving a much greater, more significant, and simple solution.
 Many scientific discoveries were made 'by accident', so counting the green balls, when the exercise measured the red.

-Clearly, the problems Alpha has solved, whether for improving performance at Telefonica, radically changing health habits across the globe, or bringing power to underdeveloped regions of the world, all required phenomenal, high-performing, cross-functional teams.
+The problems Alpha has solved, whether for improving performance at Telefonica, radically changing health habits across the globe, or bringing power to underdeveloped regions, all required phenomenal, high-performing, cross-functional teams.

 I asked Pablo how he selected his teams; his answer surprised me.
 I thought he would say that He chose the most talented individuals.
 But He said that He picked those who had the greatest passion for solving problems.

 If you think you might be that person, Alpha is hiring right now.
 They are owned by Telefonica but, despite having Telefonica's CEO José María Álvarez-Pallete López, on their board, they are fully independent of it.

 Pablo has worked as an entrepreneur, at various start-ups in Silicon Valley, and in Academia.
 He showed the curve of an idea, where Academia often can do best in advancing innovation at the very early stages.
 In a later stage, it could be a start-up.
 Dr Rodriguez's projects sit in the middle of that, between Academia and start-ups.